kataras/iris/README.md

 | -----------|--------|-------------|
 | Kudo, an Indonesian startup technology company | Application Programming Interface Developer | Navigate to: https://glints.id/opportunities/jobs/5553 |

-Employers that are looking for briliant Software Engineers with good experience on Go Programming Language and Iris can put their startup's or company's name here or, if privacy is the key, [contact with us](mailto:kataras2006@hotmail.com?subject=Employer%20That%20Hires%20Smart%20Devs) to suggest some good and well-tested freelancers that suits your needs.
+Employers that are looking for brilliant Software Engineers with good experience on Go Programming Language and Iris can put their startup's or company's name here or, if privacy is the key, [contact with us](mailto:kataras2006@hotmail.com?subject=Employer%20That%20Hires%20Smart%20Devs) to suggest some good and well-tested freelancers that suits your needs.

 ### 🥇 People